thunderk/spacetac/README.md

 that a temporary effect of "time skill -1" is active, the requirement is no longer fulfilled and the equipped item is then temporarily disabled (no more effects and cannot be used), until the "time skill -1" effect is lifted.

+## Equipments

+### Overheat/Cooldown

+Equipments may overheat, and need to cooldown for some time, during which it cannot be used.

+If an equipment has "overheat 2 / cooldown 3", using it twice in the same turn will cause it to overheat.
+It then cannot be used for the next three turns.
+Using this equipment only once per turn is safe, and will never overheat it.

+If an equipment has multiple actions associated, any of these actions will increase the shared heat.

+*Not done yet :* Some equipments may have a "cumulative overheat", meaning that the heat is stored between turns, cooling down 1 point at the end of turn.

+*Not done yet :* Some equipments may have a "stacked overheat", which is similar to "cumulative overheat", except it does not cool down at the end of turn (it will only start cooling down after being overheated).

 ## Drones

 Drones are static objects, deployed by ships, that apply effects in a circular zone around themselves.